LBHackney-IT/housing-needs-single-view-proto-api/readme.md

 # Housing Needs Single View API :mag_right:

-Provides aggregated data from multiple systems for the Single View of a Hackney Customer
+Provides aggregated data from multiple systems for the Single View of a Hackney Customer.

 Currently pulls data from: